Electrical Engineering Portfolio

 10+ boards

-Hand-assembled and reworked prototypes for bring-up and validation.
+Hand-assembled and reworked PCB prototypes for bring-up and validation, including solder, component, and connectivity troubleshooting.

 Clubs & Organizations